-Steve Brown is a veteran broadcast journalist who serves as WBUR's State House reporter.
+Steve Brown is a veteran broadcast journalist who serves as WBUR's senior State House reporter.

 Steve began his career in radio while still in high school in the late 1970s on Cape Cod.
 In 1979, during his freshman year at Emerson College, Steve began providing news reports from the Massachusetts State House for various radio stations around the state including WROR and WRKO in Boston, WMAS in Springfield, WNBH in New Bedford and WCIB in Falmouth.